hackclub/hackclub/workshops/BMI_app/README.md

 Hello friends, today we will be using MIT APP INVENTOR, to create our BMI application.
 It an online platform that help you create android application using blocks to write the code, for this application we are doing, it will be simple that you don’t need any knowledge on how to do it.
 So you just need to go through each step and your app will be on  running.

-Body mass index (BMI) application an calculator that  measure the body fat (or weight category) based on height and weight of the person.
+Body mass index (BMI) application an calculator that  measure the body's BMI category  based on height and weight of the person.
 It uses a very simple formula :

 `(Your weight / your height )^2 will be the formula`